 Ten Minute Build

-- Ten Minute Build is non-negotiable rule from EXTREME PROGRAMMING.
+- Ten Minute Build is non-negotiable rule from eXtreme Programming (XP).

 - When the build runs more than ten minutes, the developers may need to refactor their tests code.